Click here to see where Lisa is speaking next

 A recent Nielsen Study shows Internet video is experiencing explosive growth.
 Don’t let the video revolution pass you by!
 In this class Lisa Louise Cooke of the popularGenealogy Gems YouTube channel will give you ten ways that online video can enrich your family history.
 Genealogists can use video in countless ways to learn more about their ancestors, enhance their online presence to attract others researching the same family lines, and create intriguing projects to share their family stories.

-Would you like to be able to remember everything in your ongoing genealogy research?
-With Evernote you can because it puts all your notes right at your fingertips no matter where you are.
+Evernote puts all your notes right at your fingertips no matter where you are.
 In addition to super fast and easy note taking and retrieval, you’ll learn how to clip items from the Internet (rather than saving entire bulky web pages!) use OCR technology to search your digitized documents like newspaper articles, and tap into a myriad of apps that help Evernote help you do just about anything you need.
 Evernote harnesses the power of the Cloud to allow you to work across all your computing devices (including your iPad and smart phone.)
 Best of all, it’s free

 Google Search Strategies for Common Surnames